shafi-khan/wordplay/README.md

 # WordPlay
 This project consists of a Flask-based application which allows you to retrieve information about English words.
-In the backend, it uses APIs based one 'WordsAPI' (https://rapidapi.com/dpventures/api/wordsapi/).
+In the backend, it uses APIs based on 'WordsAPI' (https://rapidapi.com/dpventures/api/wordsapi/).

 To run the app locally: